 Then there are all my favorite Christmas "annuals."
 Christmas with Victoria.
 Christmas with Southern Living.
 Country Woman Christmas.

-I have a bunch of Christmas children's books I reread, too.
+Last week I mentioned a few of the books I love to reread at Christmastime.
+I have a bunch of Christmas children's books.
 Naturally, The Polar Express; but then I have some that you've probably never heard.
 "Emma's Christmas Wish" by Sallyann J. Murphy (and illustrated by Cary Phillips), Christmas Tree Sam by Helen D. Olds (copyright 1952--before I was even born; got it at a garage sale for a quarter); A Pussycat's Christmas by Margaret Wise Brown (illustrated by Anne Mortimer); The Christmas Robin (an English "Ladybird" book), adapted by David Hately from the Wise Robin by Noel Barr; and the extremely tacky (photographic) Merry Christmas America: A Front Yard View of the Holidays.

-At some time during the holiday season I listen (and usually more than once) to Patrick Stewart read (an abridged version of) Dickens' A Christmas Carol (and look at the wonderful illustrated version of the book by Italian artist Roberto Innocenti).
+At some time during the holiday season I will listen to Patrick Stewart read (an abridged version of) Dickens' A Christmas Carol (and look at the wonderful illustrated version of the book by Italian artist Roberto Innocenti.